department-of-veterans-affairs/vets-website/content/pages/education/other-educational-assistance-programs/veap.md

 ### How do I get this benefit?

-You need to apply.
+You'll need to apply.
 [Apply for benefits](/education/apply-for-education-benefits/).
-VEAP benefits can be applied to the following programs:
+You can use VEAP benefits for the following programs:

 - [Undergraduate and graduate programs](/education/gi-bill/higher-learning/)
 - [Co-op training](/education/work-learn/co-op-training/)